u0-blip/trade-webapp-back/readme.md

     --ignoreApplicationStopFailures
     --ec2-tag-filters Key=Name Value=pythonapp

 raise KeyError(key) from None
 [stderr]KeyError: 'DJANGO_SECRET_KEY'

 even through is it exported from the bashrc.
-Strange thing is the software ran successfully in the terminal.
+Strange thing is the software ran successfully in the terminal. after several hours of painful debug, I finally discovered that the codedeploy is using a codedeploy user which is different from current user and doesn't share the user's bashrc file.
+Which mean in the migration script, I have to manually specify the /home/ec2-user/.bashrc file for the secrete key to be successfully enabled.
+I also discovered that if I run the script as ec2-user, all problem is solved.